Frankfurt travel guide

 Venue: Frankfurt am Main; Date:19 - 23 October 2016; Website: www.frankfurt-book-fair.com/en/fbf/

 Frankfurt's diverse restaurant scene reflects the multicultural make-up of the city.
-Whether looking for German classics such as schnitzel, Eisbein and sauerkraut, local legends like Frankfurter Hacksteak, or the very best of international cuisine, visitors will find it in Frankfurt.
+Whether looking for German classics such as schnitzel, Eisbein and sauerkraut, local legends like Frankfurter Hacksteak (chopped steak), or the very best of international cuisine, visitors will find it in Frankfurt.

 Most traditional German restaurants are located in the Fressgasse pedestrian street, and in the Sachsenhausen area.
 The best Frankfurt restaurants serving modern and international cuisine tend to be in the city centre or Westend, while Nordend boasts some great cafés and a few ethnic restaurants.
 There are quality restaurants all over the city and travellers can stumble onto something special almost anywhere.

 Frankfurt restaurants have various trading hours and it is best to call ahead and make reservations.
-Some restaurants include a service charge in the bill, as is the norm in most of Germany, but if this is not the case, a tip of about 10 percent is customary.
-Prices include a VAT charge of 19 percent.
+Many restaurants include a service charge in the bill, as is the norm in most of Germany, but if this is not the case, a tip of about 10 percent is customary.

 This huge, wood-panelled old apple wine tavern is a classic that produces hearty German dishes, which are better than the many other similar taverns in the popular Sachsenhausen area.
 Dishes like the pork shoulder with sauerkraut, and liver dumpling can be enjoyed with a slow glass of apfelwien, or a choice of beer or cider.
 There is also a Menu of the Week with a special dish of the day each day.
 The atmosphere is fun, boisterous and crowded; seating is at communal tables with a mix of locals and visiting German businessmen.
 Open daily from 11am until midnight.